timocov/dts-bundle-generator/README.md

 Usage: dts-bundle-generator [options] <file>

 Options:
   --help              Show help                                        [boolean] --out-file, -o      File name of generated d.ts                       [string] --verbose           Enable verbose logging          [boolean] [default: false] --no-check          Skip validation of generated d.ts file
                                                       [boolean] [default: false]
-  --output-source-file  Add comment with file path the definitions came from
-                                                      [boolean] [default: false]
   --fail-on-class     Fail if generated dts contains class declaration
                                                       [boolean] [default: false]
-  --external-inlines    Comma-separated packages from node_modules to inline
+  --external-inlines  Array of the package names from node_modules to inline
                       typings from it.
-Used types will just be inlined into output file                                     [string] --external-imports    Comma-separated packages from node_modules to import typings from it.
+                      Used types will just be inlined into output file   [array] --external-imports  Array of the package names from node_modules to import typings from it.
                       Used types will be imported by "import { First, Second }
                       from 'library-name';".
-                        By default all libraries will be imported (except inlined)                                        [string] --external-types      Comma-separated packages from @types to import typings from it via triple-slash reference directive.
+                      By default all libraries will be imported (except inlined) [array] --external-types    Array of the package names from @types to import typings from it via triple-slash reference directive.
-                        By default all packages are allowed and will be used according their usages                          [string] --umd-module-name     The name of UMD module.
-If specified `export as namespace ModuleName;` will be emitted          [string] --project             The path to a tsconfig.json file that will be used to compile files                                   [string] --config              File path to generator config file --version             Show version number                            [boolean]
+                      By default all packages are allowed and will be used according their usages                             [array] --umd-module-name   The name of UMD module.
+If specified `export as namespace ModuleName;` will be emitted                      [string] --project           The path to a tsconfig.json file that will be used to compile files                                     [string] --sort              Sort output nodes               [boolean] [default: false] --config            File path to generator config file --version           Show version number                              [boolean]
 ```

 Examples: